 - Time since mixing of concrete at the time of testing.

-Mould for slump test, non porous base plate, measuring scale, temping rod.
-The mould for the test is in the form of the frustum of a cone having height 30 cm, bottom diameter 20 cm and top diameter 10 cm.
+Mold for slump test i.e. slump cone, non porous base plate, measuring scale, temping rod.
+The mold for the test is in the form of the frustum of a cone having height 30 cm, bottom diameter 20 cm and top diameter 10 cm.
 The tamping rod is of steel 16 mm diameter and 60cm long and rounded at one end.

 A concrete mix (M15 or other) by weight with suitable water/ cement ratio is prepaid in the laboratory similar to that explained in 5.9 and required for casting 6 cubes after conducting Slump test.